Internships

 Seasonal Internships

-We are looking for two Bird Camp Instructor interns to help with our day and overnight camps.
-This role will run from May 21, 2025 through August 1, 2025 as a full-time position encompassing approximately 400 hours total through the 10 week term. n this time the intern will join in on a week long staff training that encompasses preventative protocols, meets state licensing requirements and provides hands-on training for the programs to be run throughout the course of the internship.
+We are looking for one Bird Camp Instructor intern to help with our day and overnight camps.
+This role will run from May 21, 2026 through August 7, 2026 as a full-time position encompassing approximately 400 hours total through the 10 week term.
+In this time the intern will join in on a week long staff training that encompasses preventative protocols, meets state licensing requirements and provides hands-on training for the programs to be run throughout the course of the internship.
 Click here to download a complete position description with instructions on how to apply!
 Click here to download the complete position manual.

 For general information: